programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 Typing in MALLET Commands
 -------------------------

-Now that you ahve `MALLET`{.filename} installed, it is time to learn what commands are available to use with the program.
-There are nine `MALLET`{.filename} commands you can use (see Figure 6 above).
+Now that you ahve `MALLET` installed, it is time to learn what commands are available to use with the program.
+There are nine `MALLET` commands you can use (see Figure 6 above).
 Sometimes you can combine multiple instructions.
 At the Command Prompt or Terminal (depending on your operating system), try typing:

 ``` bash
 import-dir --help